caiomiyashiro/MLOpsZoomcampFinalProject/README.md

 --------------------------------
 ## Local docker-compose services

+**Before you run it locally**, you should pay attention to the `DATA_TIMEZONE` variable in the `.env` file, as leaving it to *JAPAN* might lead to your data not being show in Grafana in your timezone.

 You can also run the services offline, in your computer.
-For that, run `docker-compose up --build` from the `root` folder to build and run the services.
+For that, run `make docker-up` from the ` project root` folder to build and run the services.

-In case you want to run it offline, the only **three** things that you will have to edit manually is setting the `.env` file like the `.env.sample` and add the `connection_string` from your storage account from Azure (check [here](https://youtu.be/x2A0i8OMheA?si=mgYngRX5qAXh_kFI&t=74) for a tutorial).
-Also, pay attention to the `DATA_TIMEZONE` variable, as leaving it to *JAPAN* might lead to your data not being show in Grafana in your timezone.

 ## Offline Scripts